 Register Online for The Publishing Process

 Not only is it possible to earn money from your book(s), but if you're smart and strategic, you can leverage them into a meaningful, financially-rewarding career.
 And yes, this can be done in integrity by fiction AND non-fiction authors.
-Find out from two people who have earned a good living from their books for 20 years how to get paid to do work you love that matters.
-Bring your notepads because Mary and Sam will be sharing real-life examples and step-by-step instructions on how to diversify your business so your writing projects pay off.
+Find out from someone that has earned a good living from her books for 20 years how to get paid to do work you love that matters.
+Bring your notepads because Sam will be sharing real-life examples and step-by-step instructions on how to diversify your business so your writing projects pay off.

 Register Online for Earn a GOOD Living

 Mark Parsons and Wendelin Van Draanen - Crafting a Best Selling Young Adult Fiction Novel